Iftachorr/FacebookManager/README.txt

-For information about how the prerequisites for using Facebook SSO (Single Sign On) see: https://developers.facebook.com/docs/mobile/ios/build/#sdk
+For information about the prerequisites for using Facebook SSO (Single Sign On) see: https://developers.facebook.com/docs/mobile/ios/build/#sdk

 This project is meant for showing how to create a Facebook Singleton Manager